Family Law Service – Advocate Muhammad Abduroaf – Finding the best lawyer for you.

 TIP: Focus on getting someone neutral to assist in mediating your matter.
 Organisations like FAMSA and FAMAC can be of assistance.
 Google them.

-Approaching the Vanderbijlpark Children’s Court
+Approaching the Stellenbosch Children’s Court

-Once you arrive at the Vanderbijlpark Children’s Court, they will provide you with a form headed “Bringing Matter to Court in Terms of Section 53 Children’s Act, 2005 (Act no. 38 of 2005) Regulation Relating to Children’s Court and International Child Abduction, 2008 [Regulation 6].
+Once you arrive at the Stellenbosch Children’s Court, they will provide you with a form headed “Bringing Matter to Court in Terms of Section 53 Children’s Act, 2005 (Act no. 38 of 2005) Regulation Relating to Children’s Court and International Child Abduction, 2008 [Regulation 6].
 This form is also called Form 2.

 In this form, you will provide all your particulars and that of the child or children and the other parent.
 The sections in the form are as follows: